CECHETRA SCOTTI (Rothschild, 1920) -- Scotts' green hawkmoth

 ADULT DESCRIPTION AND VARIATION

 Wingspan: 74--108mm.
-Very similar to paler and more contrastingly patterned specimens of Cechetra lineosa but immediately distinguishable by the pink dorsal scaling on the proximal part of the antenna, and the deep olive-green band along the costa and through the anterior half of the discal cell that contrasts strongly with the almost white ground colour of the remainder of the wing, which is characteristically flushed pink basally.
+Very similar to paler and more contrastingly patterned specimens of Cechetra lineosa but immediately distinguishable by the pink dorsal scaling on the proximal part of the antenna and, in most individuals, a deep olive-green band along the costa.
+This green flush may run through the anterior half of the discal cell; however, in some individuals the green is replaced by brown.
+This banded area contrasts strongly with the pale ground colour of the remainder of the wing, which is characteristically flushed pink basally in most.
 Despite these pattern differences, Cechetra scotti may yet prove to be only a colour form of Cechetra lineosa (Sphingidae Taxonomic Inventory, 2021).

 ADULT BIOLOGY